 Politicians, officials react to Florida school shooting

-The Broward County Sheriff's Office said Wednesday that the gunman in a Florida high school shooting was in police custody, but warned the scene remains active.
+A former student at a Florida high school on Wednesday allegedly opened fire on his classmates and teachers, leaving at least 17 people dead, according to the Broward County Sheriff's Office.

-Officials have described the scene at Marjory Stoneman Douglas High School in Parkland as a mass casualty incident, and say at least 20 people are injured.
+Officials have described the scene at Marjory Stoneman Douglas High School in Parkland as an attack that "was designed & executed to maximize loss of life," "absolutely pure evil" and "catastrophic."

-FLORIDA HIGH SCHOOL UNDER LOCKDOWN AFTER REPORTS OF SHOOTER, VICTIMS, POLICE SAY
+PARKLAND HIGH SCHOOL SHOOTING: AT LEAST 17 KILLED, SUSPECT IN CUSTODY, FLORIDA SHERIFF SAYS

 President Trump tweeted that his "prayers and condolences" are with the families of those affected by the shooting, and said: "No child, teacher or anyone else should ever feel unsafe in an American school."